 Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 So, here are over 20 fabulous picture books for you to check out this year!
+The list is arranged roughly in age order, with books for older readers at the end.

 - Octopuses: One to Ten, by Ellen Jackson—a cool counting story with tons of extra information about octopuses.